iamindrajeet/appointment-application/README.md

 # appointment-application
-This is a spring boot based ppointments application where API users can create, read, update and delete appointments.
+This is a spring boot based appointments application where API users can create, read, update and delete appointments.

 Documentation for this project can be found in documentation.txt file.